oVirt/ovirt-site/source/feature/networkpermissions.html.md

 DB Upgrade should handle the following:

 *   Permissions on VmNetworkInterface should be deleted from the setup if any.
-*   Permission onData Center with PORT_MIRRORING action group will be replaced with:
+*   Permission on Data Center with PORT_MIRRORING action group will be replaced with:
     -   Permission on All the networks in the DC with PORT_MIRRORING action group.

+bug fix:
-bug fix: Remove MANIPUTLATE_HOST action group from NetworkAdmin role.
+Remove MANIPUTLATE_HOST action group from NetworkAdmin role.

 #### UI Changes